kammitama5/kammitama5.github.io/_posts/2017-6-10-Saturday-June-10th.md

 - If x.length (only count letters in the word "sabbatical") and val and happ < 22
-  You can go to sabbatical,
+  You can go to sabbatical...
-  else "Get back to work!"
+  Else "Get back to work!"

 ```
 function sabb(x, val, happ){